 - The Ebon-Aide business folded almost 15 years ago.
-They sold colours with names like Black Liquorice, Coffee Brown, Cinnamon, and Honey Beige.
-You can find some of their products sold on ebay and/or Amazon.
+They sold colors with names like Black Liquorice, Coffee Brown, Cinnamon, and Honey Beige.
+You can find some of their products sold on eBay and/or Amazon.

-- Nuditone is an up and coming UK/EU brand.
-They now offer ‘wound discretion’ to people of colour in the UK and Europe.
+- Nuditone is an up-and-coming UK/EU brand.
+They now offer ‘wound discretion’ to people of color in the UK and Europe.
 They will soon be available on Amazon.

 Our Story | TruColour Bandages – Tru-Colour Bandages. https://trucolourbandages.com/pages/about